jstnn818/webcomic-database/README.md

 ## Available Scripts

-In the project directory, you can run:
+There are a few ways to run the Web-App...

 ### DOCKER

-Comic Hub is containerized with Docker, and can be run using Docker Compose.
-Use `docker-compose up` to build the image, and run the container.
+WebComic Database is containerized with Docker, and can be run using Docker Compose.
+Use `docker-compose up` to build the image, and run the container. \
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 NOTE: Ensure that the '.env' information, mentioned in the BACKEND section, to be created and filled, prior to building the app.